-During the reporting year, the recorded accidents were mainly caused by human mistakes.
-The Group had increased its communication efforts including training, and signages had also been placed to remind and train employees to be more cautious about their own health and safety.
-For the financial year ended 31 March 2022, the number of health and safety related incidents can be exemplified as follows:-
+During the reporting year, there was only 1 recorded accident which was a commuting accident category as prescribed under Employment Injury Scheme by Pertubuhan Keselamatan Sosial (PERKESO) with minor injury and the Group has undertaken appropriate actions to ensure the employee was treated and covered under PERKESO Employment Injury Scheme (EIS).
+Moreover, the Group is committed to continuously increase its communication efforts including training, and signages that had also been placed to remind and train employees to be more cautious about their own health and safety.
+For the financial year ended 31 March 2023, the number of health and safety related incidents can be exemplified as follows:-